I know you.

 Some writers could devote a third of a page to this tired image.
 Again, like advice number three, this tends to draw attention to the writer, to the author’s technique rather than the subject.

 In elementary school, we’re taught how to identify parts of speech, and our teachers applaud our use of adjectives and adverbs.
-By the time we get to similes and metaphors, we’re writing purple, gothic trash.
+By the time we get to similes and metaphors, we’re writing purple prose.

-Years later, after maturing a bit, we’re pushed to “show not tell,” reactivating the same old cycle.
+Years later, after maturing a bit, we’re pushed to “show not tell,” reactivating similar patterns.

 Remember that ex-lover, the one who talked too much during sex?